katydid/parser/decisions/tree.md

 For example, when parsing:
 ```json
 [1,"b",["a", 3]]
 ```

-The augmenter needs to keep track of two indices at a time:
+the augmenter needs to keep track of two indices at a time:
 ```
 [
     Node (Int64 0) [Node (Int64 1) []],